How To Update And Delete WordPress Plugins

 How To Upgrade And Delete Plugins

-How To Automatically Upgrade And Delete Plugins Safely Inside Your WordPress Dashboard
+How To Upgrade And Delete Plugins Safely From Your WordPress Dashboard

-A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and delete all of the selected plugins …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the plugins listed …

-How To Update And Delete Plugins Inside The WP Dashboard
+How To Update And Delete Plugins Safely From Your WP Dashboard

-In addition to the methods shown above, you can install WordPress plugins that let you manage your plugins.
+As well as the methods shown above, you can use other WordPress plugins that let you manage your WordPress plugins.

 Health Check & troubleshooting